 Your Theme Should Drive Color Choice

-First order of business was choosing a paint color.
+The first order of business was choosing a paint color.
 We knew we wanted to go with either a blue or a gray.
-So, we looked through many pictures and paint color choices, and decided to try out a gray that we seemed to love from the moment we saw it.
+So, we looked through many pictures and paint-color choices and decided to try out a gray that we seemed to love from the moment we saw it.
 We chose Software by Sherwin Williams, and as soon as the first brushstroke went on the wall, we knew it was perfect!

 I mean even the name made sense.
-It was an easy painting project for Ryan since it was only half walls he was painting.
-We did it all with one gallon and had plenty of paint left over.
-We used a Satin SuperPaint finish, which is what we’ve used in all our home.
+It was an easy painting project for Ryan since it was only half the walls he was painting.
+We did it all with one gallon and had plenty of paint leftover.
+We used a Satin SuperPaint finish, which is what we’ve used in our entire home.

 Mix and Match When Choosing the Bedding

-I started looking for bedding, and was thrilled with the options Target had to offer.
-I found an awesome quilt set for a great price, so I ordered it online and it arrived in no time!
-The quilt has a great feel to it, and seems sturdy.
+I started looking for bedding and was thrilled with the options Target had to offer.
+I found an awesome Star Wars bedding set for a great price, so I ordered it online and it arrived in no time!
+The quilt has a great feel to it and seems sturdy.